Lysxia/decor-experiments/draft/making-random-judgements.rst

 \end{equation*}

 Metafunctions can be defined by pattern matching on the arguments.
-*Making Random Judgements* compiles metafunctions to inductive relations.
+*Making Random Judgements* compiles metafunctions clauses to inference rules.

 \begin{gather*}
 \infer